 Horizontal wells are being employed in innovative ways in steam injection operations to permit commercial exploitation of reservoirs that are considered unfavorable for steam, such as very viscous oils and bitumen and heavy oil formations with bottomwater.
+This page discusses some of the ways in which horizontal wells have been used to enhance steamflooding.
+Numerous papers have explored steam injection using horizontal- vertical-well combinations by use of scaled physical models or numerical simulators.
 For example, Chang, Farouq Ali, and George used scaled models to study five-spot steamfloods, finding that for their experimental conditions, a horizontal steam injector and a horizontal producer yielded the highest recovery.
-Huang and Hight carried out numerical simulations of a variety of hypothetical situations involving horizontal and vertical wells.
-A few field-tested applications of horizontal wells are briefly described next.
-Figure 1 – Comparison of the various injection-production strategies on ultimate oil recovery, for the different bottomwater cases investigated (after Chang, George, and Farouq Ali).
+Figure 1 shows a comparison of oil recoveries for various combinations of horizontal and vertical wells and for four different cases: homogeneous formation, 10% bottomwater (% of oil zone thickness), 50% bottomwater, and homogeneous formation with 10% pore volume solvent injection before steam.

 There are two fundamental problems that make accurately estimating the productivity of a horizontal well more difficult than estimating the productivity of a vertical well.
 The theoretical models available have a number of simplifying assumptions and the data required for even these simplified models are not likely to be available.
 Still, we must make estimates and decisions based on those estimates.
 In this page, two productivity models that have proved useful in practice are discussed.
 The first, published by Babu and Odeh in 1989, is limited to single-horizontal wells.